 Can Offices Benefit From a Buildings & Facilities Manager?

-Building owners of commercial properties such as offices can benefit from having a buildings and facility manager, particularly if the building consists of multiple floors, rooms, and amenities.
-However, if an office building is being leased, the company leasing it will not benefit from having a facility manager in place.
-Instead, they’ll have an office manager.
+Owners of commercial properties such as offices can benefit in several ways from implementing a facility manager, particularly if the building consists of multiple floors, rooms, and amenities.
+Which is why office-focused property owenrs searched for CAFM tools the most in 2022.

 Owners and managers of office buildings searched for CAFM tools the most on Comparesoft in 2022